 A Real Example of Energy Manager Value in Hotels

-In order to know 100% the behaviour of an installation, it is also necessary to use a certain number of hours in the hotel.
-Another reason to have an expert energy manager, as it will help the hotel, as in the following real example.
+In order to know 100% of the behaviour of an installation, it is also necessary to use a certain number of hours in the hotel.
+Another reason to have an expert energy manager is as it will help the hotel, as in the following real example.

 What happened then?
-Some rooms were located right next to the stairs, so all customers walked down the 3/4/5 floors, while the other rooms were located next to the elevator, so most customers used it several times a day, with the increase in electricity consumption that entailed.
+Some rooms were located right next to the stairs, so all customers walked down the 3/4/5 floors.
+In contrast, the other rooms were located next to the elevator, so most customers used it several times a day, with the increase in electricity consumption that entailed.

 Grupo 3E often observes how there are facilities in which everything is and works in the same way as at the time the hotel was inaugurated, simply because there is no precise information to make decisions.

 The return on investment of a project is not known, due to the lack of detailed information.
 Since we do not have meters, we have to estimate variables that are not always easy to quantify.